garrett-lieb/Employee-Tracker/README.md

 Setup for initial commits on schema.sql were achieved during turoting session with EdX tutor, Rene Trevino, on Jan 31, 2024.

+Fixed line 93 of server.js that was preventing employee table from displaying properly after new employee was added during office hours with TA ALex Yu on Feb 1, 2024.

 ## Liscence

 MIT Liscence